History of the Cayman Islands: Slavery

-Grand Cayman was the only island of the three that create the Cayman Islands that had instituted slavery.
-Although slavery was instituted, Grand Cayman did not hold witness to violent slave revolts.
-While scholars tend to agree that to an extent a slave society did exist on at least Grand Cayman, there are debates amongst them on how important slavery was to the society as a whole.
+Grand Cayman was the only island of the three that had institutionalized slavery.
+Although slavery was instituted, Grand Cayman did not have violent slave revolts.
+While scholars tend to agree that to an extent a slave society existed on at least Grand Cayman, there are debates among them on how important slavery was to the society as a whole.
 The slave period for the Cayman Islands lasted between 1734 and 1834.
-In 1774, George Gauld estimated that approximately four hundred people lived on Grand Cayman; half the inhabitants were free while the other half were constituted slaves.
-By 1802, the estimation of inhabitants was at 933 with a 545 slaves.
+In 1774, George Gauld estimated that approximately four hundred people lived on Grand Cayman; half of the inhabitants were free while the other half were constituted slaves.
+By 1802, of 933 inhabitants, 545 people were owned by slave owners.
 An April 1834 census recorded a population of 1,800 with roughly 46 percent considered free Caymanians.
-By the time of emancipation, slaves outnumbered that of freemen on Grand Cayman.
-In 1835, Governor Sligo arrived in Cayman from Jamaica to declare all slaves free in accordance with the Emancipation Act of 1833.
+By the time of emancipation, enslaved people outnumbered that of slave owners or non-enslaved people on Grand Cayman.
+In 1835, Governor Sligo arrived in Cayman from Jamaica to declare all enslaved people free in accordance with the British Slavery Abolition Act 1833.

-Caymanian settlers resented their administrative association with Jamaica causing them to seize every opportunity to undermine the authorities.
-This problematic relationship reached its peak during the period leading up to emancipation.
-Caymanian slaveholders who did not appreciate being deprived of their chattel refused to cooperate with the Slave Registration Act 1817.
-In response to the Abolition Act 1807, the Slave Registration 1817, and the Emancipation Act of 1834 slaveowners organized resistance efforts against the authorities in Jamaica.
+Caymanian settlers resented their administrative association with Jamaica, which caused them to seize every opportunity to undermine the authorities.
+This problematic relationship reached its peak during the period leading up to emancipation in 1835.
+Caymanian slave owners who did not want to give up the free labour they extracted from their human chattel refused to obey changes in British legislation outlawing slavery.
+In response to the Slave Trade Act 1807, the Slave Trade Felony Act 1811, and the Emancipation Act 1834, slave owners organized resistance efforts against the authorities in Jamaica.

-Local residents of the Cayman Islands resisted the stationing of troops of the West India Regiments.
-This animosity stemmed from the fact that the West India Regiment enlisted black men, which the white establishment was upset by.
-The resisters were insulted at the idea of black soldiers defending their settlements.
+Local White residents of the Cayman Islands also resisted the stationing of troops of the West India Regiment.
+This animosity stemmed from the fact that the West India Regiment enlisted Black men, which the White establishment opposed because they were 'insulted' at the idea of Black soldiers defending their settlements.